MyNorthland

 Richard Verch, Professor of Biology

-Fall term 1999; to rewrite several chapters of a book he authored a number of years ago call Chequamegon Bay Birds.
+Fall Term 1999; to rewrite several chapters of a book he authored a number of years ago call Chequamegon Bay Birds.

 Dorothy Lagerroos, Professor of Government